Skip to content

 It should . . . if those 5 letters mean nothing to you, then it is time to crack open your fundamentals book and review the nursing process.

-Because problem solving and critical thinking require a framework to conduct appropriately, nursing has developed the ADPIE framework to aid in decision making with regards to patient care.
+Because problem-solving and critical thinking requires a framework to conduct appropriately, nursing (as a profession) has developed the ADPIE framework to aid in decision-making with regard to patient care . . . it’s really no different from the scientific method.

 When reading a question it is important to identify which component of the nursing process the question is actually referring to and to select an answer that is in line with that component.